Satan-Claws/Presentations/thesis_script_lol.md

 ## 6.1 Common Bugs in Raft Implementations
 Despite Raft's design for simplicity and understandability; implementations still have subtle bugs in areas like vote counting, term handling, log indexing, and recovery management.
-We focused on the duplicate vote bug (raft-45).
+We focused on the duplicate vote bug commonly known as raft-45.

 ## 6.2 Duplicate Vote Bug (raft-45)
+The description of raft-45 is:
+"Candidates accept duplicate votes from the same follower in the same election term.
+(A follower might resend votes because it believed that an earlier vote was dropped by the network).
+Upon receiving the duplicate vote, the candidate counts it as a new vote and steps up to leader before it actually achieved a quorum of votes"

-The duplicate vote bug occurs when candidates accept duplicate votes from the same follower in the same election term.
+And so, the duplicate vote bug occurs when candidates accept duplicate votes from the same follower in the same election term.
-This violates leader safety, allowing two leaders to be elected in the same term, potentially leading to data inconsistency.
+This violates leader safety, allowing two leaders to be elected in the same term, potentially leading to data inconsistency and other violations.

 ## 6.3 Modeling Duplicate Votes
 We implemented two vote counters:
-- true_votes: Counts unique voters (correct behavior)
+- true_votes: Counts the number of unique voters (correct behavior)
-- fake_votes: Counts total votes including duplicates (buggy behavior) We can toggle between them with a compilation flag -DINJECT_DUPLICATE_VOTE_BUG, allowing us to selectively enable the bug.
+- fake_votes: Counts total votes including duplicates (buggy behavior) We can toggle between them with a compilation flag -DINJECT_DUPLICATE_VOTE_BUG in our CBMC code, allowing us to selectively enable the bug.

 ## Moving on to Verification Properties